Puʻunēnē, Hawaii

-Background
+History

 Puʻunēnē's primary industry was growing, harvesting and processing sugarcane for over a century but production ceased in 2016.
 In 2019, a field of potatoes was planted by Mahi Pono where sugar cane used to be grown.
 This 40 acre initial planting was the beginning of using these fallow lands to increase local food production.

+Notable people from Puʻunēnē include Mary Louise Kekuewa.

+Sites

 The Alexander & Baldwin Sugar Museum is housed in the former residence of the superintendent of Puʻunene Sugar Mill, which the Hawaiian Commercial & Sugar Company (a division of Alexander & Baldwin) operated across the street since 1901.
 Its mission is "to preserve and present the history and heritage of Hawaii's sugar industry, and the multi-ethnic plantation life which it engendered."
 Also located in Puʻunēnē is the Puʻunēnē School, which is listed on the National Register of Historic Places.